nerium-data/nerium/README.md

 ---
 ***WARNING!***

 The Jinja template is rendered in a `SandboxedEnvironment`, which should protect against [server-side template injection](https://portswigger.net/blog/server-side-template-injection) and most [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) tactics.
 It should not be considered perfectly safe, however.
-Use this feature sparingly, stick with SQLAlchemy-style `:key` named parameters for bind substitutions, and test your specific queries carefully.
+Use this feature sparingly, stick with SQLAlchemy-style `:key` named parameters for bind value substitutions, and test your specific queries carefully.
 It should almost go without saying that database permission grants to the user Nerium connects as should be well-restricted, whether one is using Jinja syntax or not.

 One known dangerous case is if your entire query file just does a Jinja variable expansion and nothing else: `{{ my_whole_query }}`. *This will allow execution of arbitrary SQL and you should **never** make a template like this available.*

-o---
+---

 ## Custom format files